Fisher Matrix Preloaded -- Fisher4Cast: Introduction

 We discuss the Fisher formalism in Section~\ref{formalism} and introduce the cosmology used in \name{}~in Section~\ref{example}.
 The effect of including cosmic curvature as a parameter is discussed in Section~\ref{curv}~and the growth of structure as an observable in Section~\ref{growth_section}.
-The applications of \name{}~are outlined in Section~\ref{fisherapp} while new features in Versions 1.2 and 2.0 are described in Section~\ref{newfeat}.
-The appendices give the general and explicit Fisher derivatives and the Quick Start guide for \name{}, as well as the samples of the Matlab code used to produce the figures in this paper.
+The applications of \name{}~are outlined in Section~\ref{fisherapp} while new features in Versions 1.2 through to Version 2.2 are described in Section~\ref{newfeat}.
+The appendices give the general and explicit derivatives for the Fisher Matrices and the Quick Start guide for \name{}, as well as the samples of the Matlab code used to produce the figures in this paper.